vsrinivas/fuchsia/vim/README.md

-# Helpful VIM tools for Fuchsia development
+# Helpful Vim tools for Fuchsia development

 ## Features

 * Configure YouCompleteMe to provide error checking, completion and source navigation within the Fuchsia tree.
 * Set path so that `:find` and `gf` know how to find files.
 * Fidl syntax highlighting (using /lib/fidl/tools/vim/).